 This interdisciplinary course will explore the musical identities of the Middle East and North Africa in terms of the complex sociological, historical, and political processes that have shaped the region.
 We will proceed from the idea that music is a powerful agent in the negotiation of power and identity, and examine the ways in which it has been utilized throughout transformative periods of history.
 Particular attention will be given to the transnational and diasporic nature of the musics under consideration.
 Classical, folk, and popular musical traditions will be considered, as will the roles of art, popular culture, and mass media.
 Same as IST 228.
 Alajaji

 A study of the notion and role of music in selected music cultures.
-After exploring key concepts associated with music’s universal functions, the course will study rhythm, melody, timbre, texture, harmony, form and transmission from a cross-cultural perspective.
-Prerequisite: Ability to read music.
+After exploring key concepts associated with music’s universal functions, the course will study rhythm, melody, timbre, texture, harmony, form, and transmission from a cross-cultural perspective.
+Ability to read music required.
 Alajaji

 Western art music from early Gregorian chant through the florid art of the Baroque period.
-Includes the major stylistic developments as found in the works of Josquin, Monteverdi, Bach, Handel and other composers.
-Prerequisite: Ability to read music.
-Leistra-Jones
+Includes the major stylistic developments as found in the works of Josquin, Monteverdi, Bach, Handel, and other composers.
+Ability to read music required.
+Wright

-The stylistic development of Western art music in the Classical, Romantic and Modern eras.
+The stylistic development of Western art music in the Classical, Romantic, and Modern eras.
 Selected works from each era are the focal point of the study.
-Prerequisite: Ability to read music.
+Ability to read music required.
 Leistra-Jones

 The art of 18th-century counterpoint will be studied through the analysis of masterworks by J. S. Bach and others.
 Beginning with species and invertible counterpoint, followed by canonic writing, compositions will then include short binary pieces, inventions and fugues.
 Prerequisite: MUS 223 or permission of the instructor.
 Carbon

-Analytical study of the rhythmic, harmonic and formal practices of Debussy, Stravinsky, Bartók, Schoenberg, Messiaen and other composers of the last century.
+Analytical study of the rhythmic, harmonic, and formal practices of Debussy, Stravinsky, Bartók, Schoenberg, Messiaen, and other composers of the last century.
 Includes atonal and serial music, with an introduction to set theory.
 Composition of short pieces using course materials.
 Prerequisite: MUS 223 or permission of the instructor.
-Carbon
+Butterfield

-A seminar studying various genres of writing about music including musical diaries, analyses, musicological essays, program notes and reviews of performances.
+A seminar studying various genres of writing about music including musical diaries, analyses, musicological essays, program notes, and reviews of performances.
 Major works being performed in New York City or on campus provide the central repertory for the seminar.
 Satisfies the writing requirement in the music major.
 Prerequisites: MUS 230, MUS 231, MUS 222, or permission of the instructor.
-Leistra-Jones
+Staff

 Independent study directed by the music staff.
 Permission of the chairperson.

-Develops skills in conducting, including score study, conducting gestures, aural discrimination skills and rehearsal strategies.
+An introduction to conducting.
+Students develop skills in score study, aural discrimination, and gestural expression, and learn strategies for ensemble rehearsal.
 Final project is to rehearse and conduct a performance of a large College ensemble.
 Course includes an individual weekly lesson and two weekly master classes.
-Prerequisite: permission of the instructor.
+Students enrolling in Conducting are expected to be able to read music in both treble and bass clefs, and to have a basic knowledge of music theory with respect to key signatures (both major and minor), time signatures (both simple and compound), and basic chord progressions.
 May be repeated for credit.
 Norcross

 One half credit for participation in the following performing ensembles is accumulated over any consecutive two-semester sequence and is awarded at the end of the second semester of participation; students who wish to receive credit should enroll in the 100-level course in the first semester of participation and the 200-level course in the second.